GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 Therefore an abstraction (or mapping) to three _fundamental_ model-element types is made, before checking for equality.
 The model-element types of the _Fundamental Modeling Concepts (FMC)_ have been selected for this purpose, namely _Actor_, _State_ and _Event_.
-Model-elements used by every method or notation can be mapped to these [Ref].
+Model-elements used by every method or notation can be mapped to these [[Dungern2016](https://specif.de/files/resources/enso-m/documents-en/TdSE-2016_Dungern_Semantic-Model-Integration-for-System-Specification_(Text).pdf)].

 ## Model Integration Resources